 These salvaged clothing are then broken down and upcycled to create new fabrics and materials, which then go into the production of clothes.
 By trying to close the loop, they aim to provide stylish, affordable outfits without doing further harm to our fragile earth.

 Fast fashion today encourages a ‘disposable’ mindset among women consumers of fashion, leading to systemic issues that garner waste.
 Local fashionwear label Esse wants to change it all, with timeless pieces highlighting clean silhouettes in neutrals and classic shades, made out of sustainable and environmentally materials such as tencel, bamboo and 100 per cent organic cotton.

 Get this: All pieces on offer are handmade, lovingly created from scratch in Ho Chi Minh City and Chiang Mai, where the label has forged a strong and respectful partnership with its seamstresses.

 Tropical apparel made from 100 per cent organic cotton, grown sustainably without harm to the environment — that’s what you’ll find at Baliza Shop.

-Come for the breezy, playful, girlish prints, stay for the female empowerment.
+Come for the breezy, playful, feminine prints, stay for the female empowerment.
 You see, every purchase you make lets you contribute directly to helping Indian NGO Ladli support Gudri women through imparting traditional block printing and embroidery skills.
-The beneficiaries are not only guaranteed a fair salary, they also receive emotional support and important financial education.
+The beneficiaries are not only guaranteed a fair salary, but they also receive emotional support and important financial education.
 A good cause to get in on.